rudijs/serverless-app-seed/client/README.md

 ## Test Setup

 Create the file `cypress.env.json` beside `cypress.json` (this file will be ignored by Git and not committed).

 Update the username and password credentials

 ```
 {
+  "adminEmail": "admin@example.com",
-  "email": "",
+  "adminPassword": "",
+  "userEmail": "user@example.com",
-  "password": ""
+  "userPassword": ""
 }
 ```